arlowatts/torys-map/worldbuilding/adventures/tuvdaks-gift.md

 The third chapter details the characters' pursuit of Paparnad through the tunnels and caverns below **Bekebel Citadel**.
 Along the way they might find hints of Paparnad's passing, and magical tools like the **Gorgor Counter** will help them find their way.
 As they descend ever deeper, leaving the smooth tunnels behind and entering the natural caves, the characters will have to fight dark monsters and might encounter an unfriendly dragon.

 The fourth and final chapter sees the characters finally catch up to Paparnad above a deep chasm flooded with magma.
 The climactic battle hopefully ends with the characters defeating Paparnad and retrieving the crown.
 The chapter ends as the characters return with the crown and personally present it to **Tuvdak the Magnificent**.
-Finally, now with a preferable replacement, Tuvdak drops his older crown on the ground in front of the characters as a reward for their tremendous efforts.
+Now, having received a preferable replacement, Tuvdak drops his older crown on the ground in front of the characters as a reward for their tremendous efforts.

 ## Chapter 1 - The Gift